Pavel Černoch

-Pavel Černoch (born 2 May 1974) is a Czech operatic tenor.
+Pavel Černoch is a Czech operatic tenor.

 Life and career

 Born in Brno, Černoch sang in the Cantilena Chamber Choir as a child and later studied at the Janáček Academy of Music and Performing Arts in his hometown.
-He continued his vocal training with Paolo de Napoli in Florence and attended master classs in Italy.
+He continued his vocal training with Paolo de Napoli in Florence and attended master class in Italy.
 Paolo de Napoli still supports Černoch with voice training.

 The singer made his debut at the Janáček Theatre in Brno in Mozart's The Magic Flute and was engaged to Prague, Riga, Cagliari, Athens, the Graz Opera and the Vienna Volksoper.

 Opera

 Černoch has appeared in a number of operas by his compatriot Leoš Janáček - as Boris Grigorjevic in Káťa Kabanová at the Berlin and Stuttgart State Operas; as Steva and Laca Clemen in Jenůfa in Munich, Riga, Stuttgart and Zurich and as Albert Gregor in Věc Makropulos, again in Munich.
 From the Czech repertoire also come the roles of Michelis in Martinů's The Greek Passion, the Prince in Antonín Dvořák's Rusalka, which he has performed in Brussels, Zurich, Glyndebourne, Naples, Paris and Riga, and the Jenik in Bedřich Smetana's The Bartered Bride, which he sang at the Opéra National de Paris.
 From the Russian repertoire, Černoch sings Vladimir in Alexander Porfiryevich Borodin's Prince Igor, Lykov in Rimsky-Korsakov's The Tsar's Bride and two Tchaikovsky roles - Lensky in Eugene Onegin and Vaudémont in Iolanta.
 He made his debut with the latter role in January 2012 at the Teatro Real in Madrid, directed by Peter Sellars and conducted by Teodor Currentzis.

 Černoch defines his repertoire in the middle of the triangle lyric tenor, Jugendlicher Heldentenor and tenorespinto - with a clear focus on the Italian and French operatic oeuvre of the late 19th and early 20th centuries.
-He sings Alfredo in La traviata by Verdi, Gabriele Adorno in Simon Boccanegra as well as the title role of Don Carlos by Puccini, Pinkerton in Madama Butterfly and Rodolfo in La Bohème, Don José in Bizet's Carmen, Roméo in Gounod's Roméo et Juliette, and the title roles in two French "Faust.
+He sings Alfredo in La traviata by Verdi, Gabriele Adorno in Simon Boccanegra as well as the title role of Don Carlos by Verdi, Pinkerton in Madama Butterfly and Rodolfo in La Bohème, Don José in Bizet's Carmen, Roméo in Gounod's Roméo et Juliette, and the title roles in two French "Faust.
 A Tragedy" settings : Gounod's Faust and Berlioz La damnation de Faust.
 However, the singer cancelled his planned 2016 debut in the title role of Jacques Offenbach's Les Contes d'Hoffmann at the Staatstheater Stuttgart.
 The singer's excursions into the German genre are limited to Lyonel in Friedrich von Flotow's Martha.
 He sang Don Ottavio in Mozart's Don Giovanni, Alfred in Johann Strauss II's Die Fledermaus and Simon in Carl Millöcker's Der Bettelstudent.